 Here at ScapeEasy we're really passionate

-about two things... keeping it easy, and getting people aquascaping.
+about two things... keeping things easy, and getting people aquascaping.

 So when people reach out to us to help with the aquascaping of their

-tanks, we're more than happy to help.We use an online portal
+tanks, we're more than happy to help.If you've got an existing

 The clients below were happy for their e-Aquascaping process to be made public.